firefly-iii/firefly-iii/README.md

 - It's possible to create, change and manage money using _budgets_;
 - Organize transactions using categories;
 - Save towards a goal using piggy banks;
-- Predict and anticipate large expenses using "repeated expenses" (ie. yearly taxes);
-- Predict and anticipate bills using "recurring transactions" (rent for example);
+- Predict and anticipate bills;
-- View basic income / expense reports.
+- View income / expense reports;
 - Lots of help text in case you don't get it;

 Everything is organised: